 - 4.1 It should be noted that the lack of movement joints in a tile panel is a major cause of tile failure.
-They should be specified at the design stage to avoid placing them in heavy traffic areas and spoiling the visual effect of the tiles. - 4.2 Movement joints should be located in both directions at maximum 5 metre centres for interior wall applications. - 4.3 Movement joints should also be located in all horizontal and vertical corners, against obstructions fixed to the structural background and over all discontinuities in building materials, e.g. at interfaces of concrete and brickwork.
-In addition, movement joints should be located around any fixtures protruding through the tiled surface. - The joints should be at least 5mm wide and extend through the adhesive and tile layers.
+They should be specified at the design stage to avoid placing them in heavy traffic areas and spoiling the visual effect of the tiles. - 4.2 Movement joints should be located in both directions at maximum 5 metre centres for interior wall applications. - 4.3 Movement joints should also be made in all horizontal and vertical corners, against obstructions fixed to the structural background and over all discontinuities in building materials, eg at interfaces of concrete and brickwork.
+In addition, movement joints must be located around any fixtures protruding through the tiled surface. - 4.4 The joints should be at least 5mm wide and extend through the adhesive and tile layers.
 All construction / cold joints and structural joints in the background must be extended through the adhesive and tile layers to the surface in the form of tile panel movement joints.
-With regards to structural joints, the full width of the structural joints must be respected and extended through the adhesive and tile layers to the surface.
+With regards to structural joints, the full width of the structural joints must be respected and extended through the adhesive and tile layers to the surface. - 4.5 Where practical, the bulk of the depth of the movement joint can be filled with TAL SEALMASTER CORD. - 4.6 Seal the joint using TAL GOLDSTAR SEALMASTER 1000 Polyurethane joint sealant in accordance with the manufacturer's instructions.
+It is important that the joint sealant bonds only to the sides of the movement joint. - 4.7 For the key requirements common to all tiling situations please refer to SANS 10107-2011, Code of Practice for the Design and Installation of Ceramic Tiling.